bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 </br>

-Here it is how you need to think: <em>the “this” keyword inside of a function is not given by its scope but by its execution context, which happens to contains the owner of that function as well, along with all the variables declared inside that owner, or the execution context if we want to stay official in our definitions.</em>
+Here it is how you need to think:

+<em>The “this” keyword inside of a function is not given by its scope but by its execution context, which happens to contains the owner of that function as well, along with all the variables declared inside that owner, or the execution context if we want to stay official in our definitions.</em>

 Think at the owner as a container delimited by curly braces where the function executes!

 Attention, the function executes not is called!

 Where the function is called is a different thing and that has to do with the scope not the execution context!